Volkswagen ID. Unyx 08: Overview

+Design

-As with the other concepts shown by Volkswagen at the 2025 Shanghai Auto Show, the design of the ID.
-UNYX 08 was influenced by the ID.
+The design of the ID.
+Unyx 08 was influenced by the ID.
 Code design study.
 It is slightly larger than the XPeng G9.
 It is also the 3rd model of the ID.
-UNYX sub-brand.
+Unyx sub-brand.
 The ID.
-UNYX 08's Connectivity and ADAS system is also developed by XPeng, as is the SiC Platform it is based on.
-A pre-production version, using the ID.
-Evo name, was unveiled on May 26, 2025.
+Unyx 08's Connectivity and ADAS system is also developed by XPeng, as is the Edward Platform it is based on.

+The ID.
+Unyx 08's front fascia features slim, upward-sweeping headlights and a centrally-positioned Volkswagen logo.
+The blackened A-pillars create a floating roof effect.
+The rear uses slender taillights and a red Volkswagen logo is also present.
+Gold ID.
+Unyx and "与众08" badges are present.
+A panoramic sunroof is optional.